Why Christian High Schools Are Critical For Today's Teens

 But having said that, the difference in Christian input is so marked between Christian and public schools, and the indoctrination in public schools so real, that Christian parents certainly must pause, pray and seriously consider what is the best thing for their children.

-At the end of the day, I know it’s hard.
+At the end of the day, we know it’s hard.
 But parenting in this era is often a series of difficult choices.
-I trust that God will lead you and your friends into choices that both will glorify Him and bring you peace.
+We trust that God will lead you and your friends into choices that both will glorify Him and bring you peace.

 Garden State residents paid more than $16 billion in school taxes in 2020, with the average bill checking in at $4,798.
 Apr 17, 2021.
 (Quoted from Google search on 7/8/21)